Finnish Civil War: War-torn nation

-Compromise
+Compromise and peace

 Unveiling of Finland's Statue of Liberty in Vaasa on 9 July 1938, 20 years after the Civil War.

 On 15 March 1917, the fate of Finns had been decided outside Finland, in Petrograd.
 On 11 November 1918, the future of the nation was determined in Berlin, as a result of Germany's surrender to end World War I. The German Empire collapsed in the German Revolution of 1918–1919, caused by lack of food, war-weariness and defeat in the battles of the Western Front.
 General Rüdiger von der Goltz and his division left Helsinki on 16 December 1918, and Prince Friedrich Karl, who had not yet been crowned, abandoned his role four days later.
 Finland's status shifted from a monarchist protectorate of the German Empire to an independent republic.
 The new system of government was confirmed by the Constitution Act (Suomen hallitusmuoto; regeringsform för Finland) on 17 July 1919.

 The first local elections based on universal suffrage in Finland were held during 17–28 December 1918, and the first free parliamentary election took place after the Civil War on 3 March 1919.
 The United States and the United Kingdom recognised Finnish sovereignty on 6–7 May 1919.
 The Western powers demanded the establishment of democratic republics in post-war Europe, to lure the masses away from widespread revolutionary movements.
 The Finno–Russian Treaty of Tartu was signed on 14 October 1920, with the aim of stabilizing political relations between Finland and Russia and settling the border question.

 In April 1918, the leading Finnish social liberal and the eventual first President of Finland, Kaarlo Juho Ståhlberg wrote: "It is urgent to get the life and development in this country back on the path that we had already reached in 1906 and which the turmoil of war turned us away from."
 Moderate social democrat Väinö Voionmaa agonised in 1919: "Those who still trust in the future of this nation must have an exceptionally strong faith.
 This young independent country has lost almost everything due to the war."
 Voionmaa was a vital companion for the leader of the reformed Social Democratic Party, Väinö Tanner.